|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Rich and delicious, you'd never guess that these sweets are good for you, too.
-They contain no butter, no eggs, and no oil.
+They are dairy-free and contain no butter, no eggs, and no oil.
 Instead, these brownies use natural ingredients that fit into a healthy lifestyle and offer a guilt-free dessert.
 They are great for people with egg or dairy allergies as well.

 Heat the oven to 350 F.

-Coat a 13x9-inch pan with cooking spray.
+Coat a 13" x 9" pan with cooking spray.
 Then, line the pan with parchment paper leaving a 2-inch overhang on both sides of the pan.
 Press down the parchment paper so that it sticks to the pan.
 Coat again with cooking spray and add a second strip of parchment paper laying it in the opposite direction also with a 2-inch overhang.
 Press it down and coat it with cooking spray.
 Set aside.

-In a medium mixing bowl, sift together the flour, sugar, cocoa powder, baking powder, and salt until well-combined.
+In a medium mixing bowl, sift together the flour, sugar, cocoa powder, baking powder, and salt until well combined.
 Set aside.

 In a large mixing bowl, beat together the mashed avocado, soy milk, water, and vanilla extract.
 Add the dry ingredients, mixing until well combined.